The Moon, the Andromeda galaxy, the Dolphin Nebula… the snapshots submitted to the competition are astonishing in their beauty.

-Nicolas Lefaudeux, winner of the prestigious contest.
+Nicolas Lefaudeux, winner of the prestigious competition.

 A very competitive edition with great photographs